bids-standard/bids-specification/src/99-appendices/11-qmri.md

 as an input to offline calculation of a `T1map` using a dictionary lookup approach.
 However, `complex` data is needed for an accurate calculation of the `UNIT1` image, which is not commonly provided by the stock sequence.
 Instead, the `magnitude` and `phase` images are exported.
-Please see the relevant discussion [here](https://github.com/qMRLab/qMRLab/issues/255).
+Please see the relevant discussion at [qMRLab issue #255](https://github.com/qMRLab/qMRLab/issues/255).

 Therefore, the `UNIT1` image provided by the scanner is RECOMMENDED to be stored under the `anat` raw dataset directory along with the `MP2RAGE` file collection and to be used as the primary input